Low Back Pain

 - Your pain is so intense you can’t move around

-- Your pain doesn’t seem to be getting better after 2 to 3 weeks
+- Your pain doesn’t improve or gets worse after 2 to 3 weeks

 CAUSES & RISK FACTORS